Cascade: Multi-Agent Pentest¶

 Capabilities¶

-- Multi-agent orchestration: A core agent spawns and coordinates focused child agents (e.g. "SQLi Discovery", "XSS Validation", "Auth Testing") to divide the attack surface
+- Multi-agent orchestration: an orchestrator spawns and coordinates focused workers to divide the attack surface

 - Broad vulnerability coverage: XSS, SQL injection, IDOR/BOLA, SSRF, command injection, access control, and business logic flaws

-- Real-time activity streaming: Agent thinking and tool calls are streamed as scan events so you can follow the pentest live
+- Real-time activity streaming: agent thinking and tool calls are streamed as assessment events so you can follow the pentest live

 How It Is Used¶

-The Multi-Agent Pentest runs automatically after the initial crawling phase.
-You cannot enable, disable, or tune the orchestrator directly from this page.
+Cascade runs automatically after the initial crawling phase.
+You cannot enable, disable, or tune individual agents: the orchestrator decides which workers to spawn.

-Use the AI Pentesting stepper to influence the orchestrator:
+Use the New Pentest creation form to influence the orchestrator:

 - Scope mode: Use Standard when related discovered assets can be included in the pentest, or Strict when testing must stay limited to the listed URLs.